-PMI Switzerland provides its members the opportunity to mentor other members.
-This program is a great opportunity for both mentees and mentors alike.
+PMI Switzerland offers its members mentoring opportunities.
 Mentees gain valuable real-life knowledge from seasoned project managers, and mentors can find their own skills sharpened as a result of the mentoring relationship.

 Reap the rewards of being a mentor or a mentee:

 - Advancement of Project Management practices and culture